 Is failure to disclose a disciplinary violation?

 Failure to comply with the disclosure requirement will result in administrative suspension from practice until the information is disclosed, in the same way that lawyers may be suspended for failure to comply with the continuing legal education reporting requirements, but it is not a disciplinary violation.

 What is done with this information?

 This insurance information is available to clients or prospective clients on the lawyer directory on the WSBA website or by contacting the WSBA.
 In practice, the availability of this information will operate similarly to the contractor insurance and bonding information available to the public through the Department of Labor and Industries by contacting the Department or searching the Department's website.

-The ABA Standing Committee on Lawyers' Professional Liability has a very helpful webpage with links to insurance resources for lawyers.
+The WSBA has endorsed professional liability insurance company, ALPS, which can provide information about coverage they offer.
+In addition, the ABA Standing Committee on Lawyers' Professional Liability has a very helpful webpage with links to insurance resources for lawyers.

 Mark the one box that fits your situation.
-If you represent clients in any capacity (whether it be pro bono or as a contract attorney) you should find out whether or not the organization for which you are providing services maintains and intends to maintain professional liability insurance and mark the appropriate box.
+If you represent clients in any capacity (even if it is pro bono or as a contract attorney), you should find out whether the organization for which you are providing services maintains and intends to maintain professional liability insurance and mark the appropriate box.

 APR 26 requires written notification within 30 days if your coverage lapses, is no longer in effect or terminates for any reason.
 After you have filed your Professional Liability Insurance Disclosure during the license renewal process, you may make changes to it by logging into www.mywsba.org and clicking the Edit Liability Insurance Info link.
-Or, you may send a letter or email to the WSBA, attention Licensing Project Lead.
+Or, you may send an email to email@example.com.